Add and manage TLS/SSL certificates in Azure App Service

 To renew a certificate that you imported into App Service from Key Vault, review Renew your Azure Key Vault certificate.

-After the certificate renews inside your key vault, App Service automatically syncs the new certificate, and updates any applicable certificate binding within 24 hours.
+After the certificate renews in your key vault, App Service automatically syncs the new certificate and updates any applicable certificate binding within 24 hours.
 To sync manually, follow these steps:

 Go to your app's Certificate page.